-Hiring a sales team is often an expensive and time-intensive process for companies.
-Finding the right team is important to meet your company’s goals as well as to reduce the chance of turnover.
+Hiring a sales team can be a costly and time-consuming process for businesses.
+However, recruiting and hiring the best talent is critical to meeting your company’s goal and limiting turnover as much as possible.
 Fortunately, recruiting and training the right people doesn’t have to be complicated.
-We’ve created this guide to help you get it right.
+We’ve created this guide with nine steps to help you create a high-performing sales team.

 1. Evaluate Your Company Goals

-As a sales manager, you’ll want to start by considering how your hiring process can help you reach the goals you have established for your business.
-You should start by evaluating your company’s goals to determine what types of roles, and how many salespeople you’ll need.
-For example, if your business goals are focused on fast growth, you’ll build a different type of sales team than if your primary goal is to manage your existing customer relationships better.
+As a sales manager, start by determining how your hiring process will help you reach the goals you have established for your business.
+Begin by evaluating your company’s goals to determine what types of roles you’ll need and how many salespeople you’ll need.
+For example, if your business goals are focused on quickly building a new customer base, you’ll build a different type of sales team than if your primary goal is to better manage your existing customer relationships.

 Understanding the structure of your sales team as it relates to business goals will determine:

-- The size of your organization: You’ll need to determine how many team members are required to reach your revenue goals and will your budget support those resources.
+- The size of your organization: Determine how many team members are required to reach your revenue goals and if your budget is able to provide competitive salaries.

-- Role Types: Depending on your goals, you may hire inside sales, field sales, account executives, or a business development team.
-In addition, consider whether sales representatives write their quotes and proposals, or whether a sales assistant is needed.
+- Role types: Depending on your goals, you may hire inside sales, field sales, account executives, or a business development team.
+In addition, consider whether sales reps write their quotes and proposals or if you will also hire sales assistants.

 - Salary and benefits: Your goals will help you determine how to compensate your sales organization.
-This way, you can make job offers based on a budget and an approved compensation plan, on a timeline that works for you.
+Make job offers based on a budget and an approved compensation plan that has an established timeline.

-- Location: Use your overall goals to determine whether you’ll use territory-based sales teams, or if whether your team will work from your office to follow up on incoming leads.
+- Location: Use your overall goals to determine whether you’ll use territory-based sales teams, remote teams, or an office-based team that focuses on selling via the phone or video conferencing.

 2. Build an Ideal Candidate Profile

-Create a picture of who the ideal sales employee is for your organization.
-This profile is similar to the way companies identify their ideal customer profile, except in this case, you are defining the type of person you believe is a good fit for your sales team.
-Determine in advance the types of experience and personal qualities you believe will make for the best candidates, and then use that as a filter when you begin your search.
+Construct an idea of who the ideal sales employee is for your organization.
+This profile is similar to the way companies identify their ideal customer profile, but in this case, you are defining the type of person you believe is a good fit for your sales team.
+Determine in advance the types of experience and personal qualities you think will make for the best candidates, and use those criteria as a filter when you begin your search.

 For example, you should look at the following attributes:

-- Coachability: The best salespeople are willing to have someone help them achieve their potential and are willing to set their ego aside to improve their performance.
+- Coachability: The best salespeople are willing to have someone help them achieve their potential and will put their ego aside to improve their performance.

-- Desire to learn: No matter how long a potential candidate has been in sales, candidates who have a desire to learn and improve are far more likely to be a good fit with your team and are more likely to be top performers.
+- Desire to learn: No matter how long a potential candidate has been in sales, candidates who possess a continual desire to learn and improve are the most likely to succeed.

-- Proven performance: There is a benefit to hiring people who have a record of success.
-Still, it’s worth it to dig deeper to make sure that success is directly tied to the candidate’s performance, as opposed to simply being in the right place at the right time.
+- Proven performance: Clearly, there is a benefit to hiring people who have a past record of success.
+However, it’s worthwhile digging deeper to make sure that success is directly tied to the candidate’s performance, as opposed to being in the right place at the right time.
 Furthermore, every salesperson starts somewhere, so if you find a candidate, such as a new graduate who is bright and eager to learn, don’t pass them up.

 When you evaluate who would be the best fit for your team, think of your product.
 What type of person will it take to close the deal?
 Will they be able to apply the necessary amount of pressure and handle objections?
 For example, the stereotypical “used car salesman” is often used to show how not to be in sales.
-However, different products require different amounts of “force” or persuasion to guide the customer along.
+However, different products require different amounts of “force,” or persuasion, to bring the customer to a buying decision.

-Let’s use solar as an example.
-Solar panel sales reps are required to go door to door, canvas style.
-They aim to get homeowners to agree to a “consultation” so they can prove the savings solar would provide.
-This “one call close” mentality requires salespeople that aren’t afraid of pushback.
-In this case, an aggressive and outgoing style is a benefit.
-Understanding your buyers’ journey clues you into the attributes a successful sales rep should have for the job.
+Let’s use selling solar power products as an example.
+Solar panel sales reps often canvas neighborhoods, selling from door to door.
+They aim to get homeowners to agree to a “consultation” so they can prove the savings solar panels would provide.
+This “one-call close” mentality requires salespeople who aren’t afraid of pushback.
+In this case, an aggressive and outgoing selling strategy is a benefit.

 3. Create Job Descriptions

-While it may seem like another administrative task, creating the right job description is vital for attracting talent.
-Time, effort, and forethought must be put into your job descriptions.
-You’ll want your job descriptions to speak directly to your ideal candidates to attract the best talent.
+Creating the right job description is vital for attracting talent.
+Intentional time, effort, and thought must be put into your job descriptions.
+You want your job descriptions to speak directly to your ideal candidates to attract the best talent.

-Job descriptions are an opportunity to get clear on your value proposition.
-Don’t assume that sales reps will automatically want to join your team because they’re interviewing—it’s a two-way street.
-You need to sell your company and the role.
-Help them understand what they will get from joining your company beyond a paycheck.
-This means creating a sense of what it is like to work for your company, what your mission is about, and what types of advancement opportunities they can expect.
+Job descriptions are an opportunity to make your value proposition clear.
+Don’t assume sales reps automatically want to join your team because they’re interviewing—it’s a two-way street.
+You need to sell the individual role as well as your company.
+Help candidates understand the benefits of joining your company beyond a paycheck.
+Create a sense of what it is like to work for your company, what your mission is about, and what types of advancement opportunities they can expect.

-A good job description should have the following components:
+A robust job description includes the following details:

 - Position title: Believe it or not, the title of the position you post is almost always the most important aspect that pulls them into reading it.
-Candidates often make up their minds about whether to consider a position by the title, so it’s important to be clear that the title matches the role you are trying to fill.
+Candidates often make up their minds about whether to consider a position simply by the title, so it’s important to be clear that the title matches the type of job opportunity they are looking for.

-- Overview of the position responsibilities: To make sure that candidates clearly understand the position and the expectations you have, this section should walk through the activities and responsibilities you have for this role.
+- Overview of the position responsibilities: In order to ensure candidates clearly understand the position and the expectations you have, this section should thoroughly describe the activities and responsibilities you have for this role.

 - Description of the ideal candidate: You can help a candidate decide if they are a good fit by describing the type of person you believe will be successful in this role.
-Paint a picture so that the candidate can tell whether or not they match your ideal candidate.
+Paint a picture so that the candidate can determine if they’d thrive in the position and the role.

-- Clear instructions on how to apply: Every job description should clearly state how candidates should apply, and what you require them to submit.
-For example, do you want them to provide a cover letter and resume or fill out an application?
+- Clear instructions on how to apply: Every job description should clearly state how candidates should apply and what you require them to submit.
+For example, do you want them to provide a cover letter and resume, or simply fill out an application?
 Make it easy for qualified candidates to apply by making this clear right on the job description.
 Some companies that are looking for acute attention to detail even specify that they use certain words in the email subject title or body to make sure they read the job posting thoroughly.

 When it comes to finding great sales candidates, there are essentially two methods you should consider.
-While many sales organizations place a priority on seeking out candidates through professional networking, it also makes sense to post the job in places where it’s most likely to be found by candidates you may not already be aware of.
-Your hiring strategy should include both of these to ensure you are finding the best candidates for your team.
+While many sales organizations place a priority on seeking out candidates through professional networking, it also makes sense to post the job in places where it’s most likely to be found by qualified candidates.
+Your hiring strategy should include both of these to ensure you cast a wide net to recruit the best talent.

-For example, start with your network by sharing with other professionals that you are looking for referrals to fill a sales role.
+For example, start with your network by sharing with other professionals that you are looking to add a new person to your sales team.
 Their referrals are extremely valuable since prior success is one of the top determiners in a successful salesperson.
-Validating past performance of sales reps isn’t always possible in the interview process, but when you receive a referral, you can be more confident that the person has the endorsement of someone you trust.
+Validating past performance of sales reps isn’t always possible in the interview process, but when you receive a referral, you can be more confident that the person is endorsed by someone you know and trust.

-Of course, no one can fill every sales role solely based on networking.
-That means you should post your job description on sites that are likely to attract your ideal candidates.
+However, no one can possibly fill every sales role solely based on networking.
+Post your job description on sites that are likely to attract your ideal candidates.
 Sites like Indeed are an affordable way to put your open position in front of a large audience.
-In addition, LinkedIn is a great way to attract high-quality candidates.
+In addition, LinkedIn Talent Solutions is a great way to attract high-quality candidates.
 The paid recruiter version even makes it easy to search for people who match your candidate profile and invite them to apply.

 5. Select Your Top Candidates

 Choosing the best candidates to interview can seem overwhelming.
 The goal of this step in the process is to find the best candidates by eliminating those that don’t meet your requirements.
-This way, it’s easier to see which candidates rise to the top.
-That allows you to schedule interviews with those who are most likely to be a good fit for your company and with the specific sales role for which you are hiring.
+This makes it easier to see which candidates rise to the top and allows you to schedule interviews with those who are most likely to be a good fit for your company and with the specific sales role you are hiring for.

 6. Conduct Interviews

 Interviews are more than just asking questions.
-Interviews are an opportunity to find information that you can’t otherwise glean from their resume or profile.
+Job interviews are an opportunity to find information that you can’t otherwise glean from their resume or profile.
 It’s your chance to get the “full story” on your candidates.
-To make your interview process as effective as possible, there are a few things worth keeping in mind.
+In order to make your interview process as effective as possible, there are a few things worth keeping in mind.

-It is a good practice to establish a list of questions that you will ask each candidate.
+It is a great best practice to establish a list of questions you will ask each candidate.
 That allows you to compare their answers as you go back and review the results of your interviews.
 If you ask different questions to each candidate, it can be harder to get a sense of how they stack up.
-At the same time, it’s also a good idea to make notes on their resume so that you can ask specific questions about the experiences they list, or previous roles.
+At the same time, it’s also a good idea to make notes on their resume so that you can ask specific questions about the experiences they list or previous roles.

 The questions you ask in an interview serve two purposes.
 First, they help you gain additional information about a candidate.
-But more importantly, they help you gauge how they present themselves, how well they can communicate their point, and whether they have a good grasp of the skills required for the position.
+More importantly, they help you gauge how they present themselves, how well they communicate, and whether they have a good grasp of the skills required for the position.
 For example, you should ask them about your company.
 A good salesperson will be prepared and have researched your company in advance.

-Some of the best interview questions you should ask sales candidates include:
+Some of the most beneficial interview questions you should ask sales candidates include:

-- What do you know about our company and our product/service?
+- What do you know about our company and our product or service?

 - Tell me about a time where you were responsible for [a project or task that is common for this role] and how you handled that?